 Our educational workshop includes information on reproductive health, menstrual care and how to use a Ruby Cup.

-We always aim to create a safe space and to encourage communication and interaction between the trainer and the students.
+We always aim to create a safe space and encourage communication between the trainer and the students.
 We use charts, drawings and games to engage our participants.

-The trainers are always experienced Ruby Cup users themselves, to make sure they can talk about menstrual cups from direct experience and answer any question that might come up.
+Ruby Cup users themselves, to make sure they can talk about menstrual cups.

 Menstruation is still a taboo and most girls do not have access to information about what is happening to their bodies.
-The stigma surrounding periods and menstrual blood, together with the lack of access to menstrual care products, means that many girls are afraid and ashamed when they menstruate.
-This has a negative effect on their performance in school, self-esteem and self-image.
-Our goal is to normalise periods and to help them become “Champions of Menstruations”, as one of our Ruby Cup Trainers mentions:
+The stigma surrounding periods and menstrual blood, together with the paint of menstrual care products, means that many girls are afraid and ashamed when they menstruate.
+This has a negative impact on their performance in school, self-esteem and self-image.
+Our goals are to normalize periods and to become them "Champions of Menstruations", as one of our Ruby Cup Trainers mentions:

-Unfortunately, young girls are at risk of experiencing unwanted pregnancies, STIs and HIV and many find themselves in very harsh situations, such as being expelled from school and their homes and being forced to seek illegal abortions.
-Our workshop aims to debunk myths regarding the female body and to deliver sound information on reproductive health so the participants can make better choices for themselves.
+Unfortunately, young women are at risk of experiencing unwanted pregnancies, STIs and HIV and many are living in harsh situations.
+Our workshop aims to debunk myths regarding the female body and to deliver sound information on reproductive health.

 This is the part where most of the girls see a menstrual cup for the first time.
-They are taught how to use it, clean and care for their Ruby Cup.
-The session is kept interactive and they are encouraged to ask questions about any doubts they might have.
+They are how to use, clean and care for their Ruby Cup.
+The session is kept interactive and they are asking about any doubts they might have.

-The educational workshops and distributions are only the initial part of a successful programme.
-Once the girls start using a Ruby Cup, many questions will arise and it is crucial that they receive ongoing support.
+The educational workshops and distributions are only the initial part of a successful program.
+Once the girls start using a Ruby Cup, many questions will arise and they will be critical.
 This happens in the form of visits to the schools after some months of use.
-We also ensure that an experienced Ruby Cup user (such as school teacher or school “mother” at boarding schools) is available and willing to answer the new users’ questions.
+We therefore ensure that an experienced Ruby Cup user is available and willing to answer the new users' questions.

-Over time, a peer-to-peer support network emerges, where the most experienced users (perhaps the girls in the year above, that have bee using Ruby Cup for months) help the newbies.
-This encourages communication and the creation of a safe space, where the users can have very much needed discussions about puberty, adolescence and the changes their bodies are going through.
+Over time, a peer-to-peer support network emerges, where the most experienced users (maybe the girls in the year above, that have bee using Ruby Cup for months) help the newbies.
+This encourages communication and the creation of a safe space, where the users can have a lot of fun.

 "When you empower a girl,

-We truly believe that educating girls, providing them with Ruby Cups and giving them sustained support creates a real impact in their lives and therefore also a positive, long-term impact for their communities.
+We truly believe that educating girls, providing them with Ruby Cups and giving them sustained support creates a positive impact on their lives and therefore a positive, long-term impact for their communities.